scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 power.
 But it might be a little bit too principled.
 There are still many bread and butter tasks one cannot do with it.
 In particular:

- - Syntax trees are "black boxes", we are missing a way to decompose them and analyze their structure and contents.
+ - Syntax trees are opaque, we are missing a way to decompose them and analyze their structure and contents.
  - We can only quote and splice expressions, but not other program structures such as definitions or parameters.

 We were looking for a long time for ways to augment principled meta